-Georgina is an experienced trial and appellate lawyer who appears in commercial, common law and public law matters.
+Georgina appears and advises in commercial, common law, regulatory and public law matters.

 She was co-editor of the Victorian Bar News for four years, until 2017.